What is a Breast Revision?

-Thousands of women in Katy and Houston make the decision each year to have breast augmentation surgery with implants.
-While the majority of women are pleased with their augmentation results, some patients will decide to have the implants removed or replaced.
-Dr. Morales performs breast revision surgery to correct, remove or replace an existing implant that is either not functioning properly, or is no longer aesthetically desirable.
-In addition, women who have had breast implants that have been in place for more than a decade may consider a breast revision procedure to replace their current implants.
+Thousands of women in Houston, TX make the decision each year to have breast augmentation with implants.
+While the majority of women are pleased with their augmentation results, some patients will decide to have the implants removed or replaced in a breast revision surgery.
+Our board-certified plastic surgeon, Dr. Rolando Morales, performs breast revision surgery to improve, remove, or replace an existing implant that is either not functioning properly, or is no longer aesthetically desirable.
+In addition, women who have had breast implants that have been in place for more than a decade may consider a breast revision to replace older implants.

 Breast Revision Reviews

 "Breast revision/augmentation, 575cc to 800cc - Dr. Morales is the real deal.....Magnificent, young, a complete artist in the breast department.
 It is difficult to find a doctor who actually listens and tells you how it is, whether your expectations are unreasonable or if it can be done, always with pure professionalism.
 He takes his time, explains, research and works his magic.
 I couldn't be happier with my results, I knew the day I went to my initial consultation that I had found that one doctor.
 His staff is amazing, Linda, all of them are great and make sure you leave happy, never make you feel uncomfortable.
 Not only top doc, top notch!"- R. / RealSelf / Feb 15, 2017